Case Recording

 Information contained in records must be relevant, accurate and sufficient to meet legislative responsibilities.
 The level of detail will be determined by direction given in supervision and will depend upon the reason for the involvement with CS.
 In essence, the greater the risk the higher the level of detail required.

-Where personal information is shared within Children's Services or externally the Case worker or Line Manager should record accurately what has been shared, when and with whom, including the name, job title and contact details, and why the information was shared.
+Where personal information is shared within Children's Services or externally the worker or Line Manager should record accurately what has been shared, when and with whom, including the name, job title and contact details, and why the information was shared.
 (The LCS Case Notes section can be used for this purpose).

 When sharing information with other professionals the details of what has been shared and with whom should be recorded in the Workbook Summary for Family Safeguarding, Significant events can be copied into case notes and the chronology from the Workbook.